top of page

 In the workplace, this stress can manifest in several ways:

-1. Decreased Focus and Concentration: Stress overloads the brain, making it harder to concentrate on tasks.
+1. Decreased Focus and Concentration: Stress overloads the brain, making it harder to concentrate.
 Simple tasks can feel overwhelming, and you may find yourself making more mistakes than usual, which leads to frustration and self-doubt.

-2. Lowered Productivity: When your mind is constantly preoccupied with stress, it’s hard to stay productive.
-Procrastination becomes more tempting, and even when you’re working, you might feel like you’re not accomplishing as much as you could.
+2. Lowered Productivity: When your mind is overwhelmed, it’s hard to stay productive.
+Procrastination becomes more prevalent, and even when you’re working, you might feel like you’re not accomplishing as much as you could.

-3. Impaired Decision-Making: Chronic stress can cloud judgment and slow your decision-making process.
-As a result, you might find yourself second-guessing even simple choices, which can be harmful in fast-paced or critical work environments.
+3. Impaired Decision-Making: Chronic stress can cloud judgment and slow your decision-making process - making you second-guess even simple choices, which can be harmful in fast-paced or critical work environments.

 5. Interpersonal Strain: Stress can make you more irritable, which impacts your relationships with colleagues and supervisors.
 Communication breakdowns, tension in meetings, or simply feeling disconnected from others can affect collaboration and morale in the workplace.